scop/bash-completion/README.md

 disappear.
 It is strongly recommended to source `~/.bashrc` from `~/.bash_profile` and write interactive settings in `~/.bashrc`.

-Homebrew will install to `$HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh`.
-We can source it by adding the following to our startup file `~/.bashrc`.
+For example, if you install `bash-completion` using Homebrew, it will install the entry point of `bash-completion` to `$HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh`.
+We can source it by adding the following to our startup file `~/.bashrc`:

 ```shell
 if [[ -s $HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh ]]; then